PeterWarrington/NEA-mapping/docs/analysis/DatabaseAndObjectStructure.md

-# Database structure
+# Database/object structure
 This document will detail a potential model for my database, and the requirements for this.
+This will additionally be used to update my existing data structures.

 ## Requirements
 - Store map data